SwissDataScienceCenter/renku/docs/admin/index.rst

 2. (Optional certificates)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you chose to create a certificate instead of using LetsEncrypt or similar, you can create the TLS secret with the following command:
+If you chose to create a certificate manually instead of using LetsEncrypt or similar, you can create the TLS secret with the following command:

 .. code-block:: bash

    $ kubectl -n renku create secret tls renku-mydomain-ch-tls --cert=certificate.crt --key=certificate.key

-Note that renku-mydomain-ch-tls should correspond to the `ingress TLS value in Renku values file <https://github.com/SwissDataScienceCenter/renku-admin-docs/blob/master/renku-values.yaml#L12>`_
+Note that ``renku-mydomain-ch-tls`` should correspond to the `ingress TLS value in Renku values file <https://github.com/SwissDataScienceCenter/renku-admin-docs/blob/master/renku-values.yaml#L12>`_

 3. Deploy renku
 ~~~~~~~~~~~~~~~

-To deploy Renku you can use the following command:
+Once all the pieces are in place, you can deploy Renku with the following commands:

 .. code-block:: console